tecolicom/Text-ANSI-Fold-Util/README.md

     position is calculated by the visible width on the screen instead of number of characters.

-    If an optional _replacemnt_ parameter is given, replace the substring by the replacement and return the entire string.
+    If an optional _replacement_ parameter is given, replace the substring by the replacement and return the entire string.

     It does not cut the text in the middle of multi-byte character, of